puppetlabs/puppet-specifications/language/types_values_variables.md

 The result of `Regexp[pattern]` is a parameterized `Regexp` type that in certain operations can be used instead of a literal regular expression.

+If a non parameterized `Regexp` is used where a pattern is required, the pattern defaults to the empty pattern `//`.

 <table><tr><th>Note</th></tr>
 <tr><td>
   The Puppet Programming Language may be given control over options and support \A and \Z in